tanmay208/Finn-Connect-Banking/README.md

 Launch the application.
 Login with the user credentials (PIN required).
 Access the desired functionalities such as Balance Inquiry, Deposit, Withdrawal, and Transaction History.

-Admin Access:
-Admins can log in with their credentials to view user accounts and transaction records.

 Database Schema:
 The MySQL database includes the following tables: